The Square Cat: History

 By the mid-1970s, it was believed the play no longer existed as Alan, having withdrawn his early plays, noted on several occasions that he intended to destroy every copy of his early scripts.
 Fortunately, this was not the case as at least five original manuscripts of the play still exist today.

-Stephen Joseph Theatre In The Round in Scarborough - the successor to Theatre in the Round at the Library Theatre - was renamed The Square Cat.
+The significance of the play was marked on its 25th anniversary when the restaurant at the Stephen Joseph Theatre In The Round in Scarborough - the successor to Theatre in the Round at the Library Theatre - was renamed The Square Cat.

-50 Years New, a celebration of the Stephen’s Joseph Theatre’s 50th anniversary.
+In recent years, the first scene of the play has had several airings.
+Initially in 2005, when it was performed on the first night of 50 Years New, a celebration of the Stephen’s Joseph Theatre’s 50th anniversary.
 In 2009, this scene was also read as part of the 'Ayckbournathon' during the Ayckbourn At 70 celebration at the Royal And Derngate, Northampton.
 In 2010, the first scene was presented at an Ayckbourn Weekend event at the Stephen Joseph Theatre, Scarborough.
 This event also saw the first performance in 50 years of a second scene from the play featuring members of both the only British and American amateur dramatic companies dedicated to Alan Ayckbourn plays: Dick & Lottie and The Forays.

 The Square Cat is not available for production and has never been published; largely due to Alan Ayckbourn asserting this was his first play and part of his learning process as a writer.
 He has expressed his desire on numerous occasions that the play never be produced ever again.
 Original manuscripts still survive for research purposes though and are held in the Ayckbourn Archive at the Borthwick Institute for Archives at the University Of York, The Ayckbourn Collection at Scarborough Museums and Galleries, in The Lord Chamberlain's Collection at the British Library and in the Stephen Joseph Collection in the John Rylands Library at the University Of Manchester.